mstyslinger/capstone_two/README.md

 <P ALIGN=CENTER><img src="images/feat_imp.png" alt="drawing" width="600"/></div>
 * 6 features account for 5% or more of the variance, with one feature accounting for 40%

-The model was run with various n_estimators to identify the best --- score - false negative (the model predicts a water point isn't working when it actually is) is preferred to false positive (a broken water point could then get overlooked):
+The model was run with various n_estimators to identify the best precision score - false negative (the model predicts a water point isn't working when it actually is) is preferred to false positive (a broken water point could then get overlooked):
-* Recall with 100 estimators: 0.995
+* Precision with 100 estimators: 0.987
-* Recall with 50 estimators: 0.993
+* Precision with 50 estimators: 0.987
-* Recall with 25 estimators: 0.993
+* Precision with 25 estimators: 0.987
-* Recall with 10 estimators: 0.989
+* Precision with 10 estimators: 0.987

 **Confusion matrix for model with n_estimators=10:**<br />
 True negative | False positive<br />